 Dr. Bibles is an excellent teacher and works at delivering courses using question-driven instruction.
 His contribution to the Sustainable Natural Resource Management track of the MS in Professional Science is to add his management experience, quantitative abilities, and student-focused teaching style to the curriculum.

 Dr. Katera Y. Moore is Assistant Professor of Environmental Studies.
-Katera is an urban geographer who uses an environmental justice lens to examine how sociopolitical structures contribute to disparities that impact everyday life.
-She has a PhD in Earth and Environmental Sciences with a specialization in Geography from the Graduate Center of the City University of New York and is currently working to convert her dissertation entitled “In Harm’s Way: How Philadelphia’s Urban Renewal Practices Steered marginal People to Marginal Land” into a monograph.
-She takes an interdisciplinary approach to her research, thus she has expertise in both natural and social sciences and has taught a broad range of students at the college level for more than a decade.
+Dr. Moore is an urban geographer who uses an environmental justice lens to examine how sociopolitical structures contribute to disparities that impact everyday life.
+She used a National Science Foundation Graduate Research Fellowship to obtain a PhD in Earth and Environmental Sciences with a specialization in Geography from the Graduate Center of the City University of New York.
+She has expertise in both natural and social sciences and has taught a broad range of students at the college level for more than a decade.

-Katera’s most recent employment was as the director of the Agatston Urban Nutrition Initiative at the University of Pennsylvania.
+Dr. Moore served as the Director of the Agatston Urban Nutrition Initiative at the University of Pennsylvania for 5 years.
 There, she built collaborative partnerships to address community public health, a symptom of broader environmental injustice.
-In this role she also created year-long research opportunities for students in professional masters programs to complement her role as a capstone advisor.
+In this role she created year-long research opportunities for students in professional masters programs to complement her role as a capstone advisor.
 As a practitioner-researcher she presented at national conferences about engaging high school students in food justice and public health work and participated on state and local panels about environmental justice, food security, youth engagement, and career and college readiness.
-She will continue to be engaged with the University of Pennsylvania as Center for Public Health Initiatives fellow and a lecturer in the Masters of Environmental Studies program.
-Katera is a Penn alum with a Bachelors in Urban Studies and a Masters in Environmental Studies.
+She will continue as a Center for Public Health Initiatives fellow and a lecturer in the Masters of Environmental Studies program.
+Dr. Moore is a Penn alum with a Bachelors in Urban Studies and a Masters in Environmental Studies.

 Dr. Kristyn Vitale is Assistant Professor in Animal Health and Behavior.
 She received a Ph.D. in Animal Science with a focus in Experimental Psychology from Oregon State University and a Master’s in Environmental Science from Miami University.
 She holds a B.S. in Zoology and a B.A. in Social Geography from Kent State University.
 Her areas of specialization are animal behavior, animal cognition, and human-animal interaction.
 Her research focuses specifically on domestic cat behavior and the cat-human relationship.
 During her graduate career she was as a National Science Foundation Graduate Research Fellow and a Visiting Research Fellow at Kyoto University in Japan, where she conducted cross-cultural research into cat-human social interaction.
 Her research on cat behavior and human-animal interaction has been published in multiple peer-reviewed journals.
 Her innovative research has generated significant international attention from media outlets including Science, National Geographic, The New York Times, and The Times of London.
 She has taught a variety of in-person and online courses on animal behavior and welfare, including courses focused on enrichment, learning, behavior modification, and cat training.
 She is also an active public speaker and is frequently invited to present at professional associations and to the general public.
 It is Dr. Vitale’s vision to provide high-quality distance education experiences that foster critical thinking and empower students to become leaders in the field of animal health and behavior.